Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 5. Work in bursts

-Even the most committed salespeople can’t hit the phones hour after hour and still remain sharp.
+Even the most committed salespeople at the best contact centers can’t hit the phones hour after hour and still remain sharp.

 It’s important to take the time to gather your thoughts, analyze what worked well (and what didn’t), and stay fresh.
-After all, you need to have your wits about you in the event that a prospect asks an unexpected question or comes up with an objection you’ve never heard before.
+After all, your contact center quality assurance needs to remain high and you need to have your wits about you in the event that a prospect asks an unexpected question or comes up with an objection you’ve never heard before.

 Force yourself to take regular breaks.
 In fact, you should try to build them into your schedule when you’re booking your calls in advance.